theKashey/react-prerendered-component/README.md

 In short: dont try to __run__ js code, and produce a react tree matching pre-rendered one, but __use__ pre-rendered html until js code will be ready to replace it.
 Make it live.

 What else could be done on HTML level?
-Caching, _templatization_, and other good things to 🚀
+Caching, _templatization_, and other good things to 🚀, just in a 3kb*.

 #### Prerendered component
 >Render something on server, and use it as HTML on the client